RehanyTamas/Project_Flow/README.md

-# Project_Flow
+# Project Flow

-This application aims to create a website for organizing,dividing, delegating and tracking different projects.
+This application aims to create a website for organizing, dividing, delegating and tracking different projects.

-## Currently included features:
+## Features:

 - User authentication
 - Project handling